COPD and Smoking: How Are The Two Related?

 According to the International Journal of Environmental Research and Public Health, there have been at least one hundred million deaths in the 20th century related to smoking.
 That number is predicted to be one billion for tobacco use in the 21st century.

-Lifelong smokers have a 50% chance of developing of COPD and breathing in second-hand smoke can increase your chances of developing COPD.
+Lifelong smokers have a 50% chance of developing COPD and breathing in second-hand smoke can increase their chances of developing COPD.